Maps

 There are two priorities when in lake country: Decide which water activity appeals most and slather on the sunscreen.

-Try stand-up paddleboarding (SUP) along the Kelowna Paddle Trail that stretches 27 kilometres from McKinley Beach to Bertram Creek Regional Park, skimming along beaches, parks, waterfront resorts, and a bird sanctuary.
+Try stand-up paddleboarding (SUP) along the Kelowna Paddle Trail that stretches 27 kilometres (17 miles) from McKinley Beach to Bertram Creek Regional Park, skimming along beaches, parks, waterfront resorts, and a bird sanctuary.
 Other modes of transport?
-You can wake boat, kayak, and canoe.
-You can even rent a boat to motor along at a quicker pace.
+You can kayak and canoe, or rent a boat to motor along at a quicker pace.

-On land, lace up for a hike at Knox Mountain Park (one-way exploration of Apex Trail encourages social distancing), or try two-wheeling along surrounding off-road trails and in skills parks.
-If you prefer a more cosmopolitan scene, Kelowna is home to nearly 300 kilometres of bike lanes and pathways for safe urban exploration.
+On land, lace up for a hike at Knox Mountain Park, or try two-wheeling along surrounding off-road trails and in skills parks.
+If you prefer a more cosmopolitan scene, Kelowna is home to nearly 300 kilometres (185 miles) of bike lanes and pathways for safe urban exploration.

-With more than 2,000 hours of sun every year, Kelowna is golfing nirvana.
-Practise or perfect your swing at a host of courses with views of the lake, vineyards, orchards, and surrounding mountains.
-With distancing protocols in place, you’ll feel like you have the greens to yourself.
+With more than 2,000 hours of sunshine every year, Kelowna is golfing nirvana.
+Practise or perfect your swing at a host of courses with views of the lake, vineyards, orchards, and surrounding mountains—landscapes so vast you’ll feel like you have the greens to yourself.
 Just don’t forget priority number two: Wear sunscreen.

 Kelowna for Foodies

 This city is a hub for chefs, farmers, winemakers, and brewmasters, and fertile soil and ample sunshine make for ideal growing conditions.
 Translation: Kelowna is prime real estate for stellar wineries.
-Visit Quails’ Gate where vintages, produced with respect for the land, pair nicely with local, sustainably sourced fare, including Cache Creek flat iron steak and Peace Country lamb, served at the winery’s Old Vines Restaurant.
+Visit Quails’ Gate where vintages, produced with respect for the land, pair nicely with local, sustainably sourced fare served at the winery’s Old Vines Restaurant.

-If you’re eager for more, check out what the city has to offer—booking in advance is recommended.
-Like the organic and biodynamic wines that define Summerhill Pyramid Winery—that, and a pyramid-shaped cellar.
-Order a sparkling wine at their Sunset Organic Bistro, and ask about the star-aligned cellar’s invisible energy and its all-important life force.
+Organic and biodynamic wines define Summerhill Pyramid Winery—that, and a pyramid-shaped cellar.
+When you visit, be sure to order a sparkling wine at their organic bistro, and ask about the star-aligned cellar’s invisible energy and its all-important life force.

-Linger longer, and make a reservation at the beautifully renovated CedarCreek Estate Winery where guided tastings and small-plate pairings are just a taste of what’s on offer.
-For more culinary delights, Mt.
-Boucherie Winery offers a brand-new dining experience on their wrap-around patio at The Modest Butcher, with views of the winery’s namesake mountain.
+Linger longer with a reservation at the stunning CedarCreek Estate Winery, where guided tastings and small-plate pairings are just a sample of what’s on offer.
+For more local fare, Mt.
+Boucherie Estate Winery offers a toast-worthy dining experience on their wrap-around patio at The Modest Butcher, with views of the winery’s namesake mountain.

 Tree Brewing | tourismkelowna.com/BC Ale Trail